 Prescription weight-loss drugs

-Examine the pros and cons of medication to treat obesity.By Mayo Clinic Staff
+Study the pros and cons of medicines to treat obesity.By Mayo Clinic Staff

-Are you an adult who is overweight or obese and has serious health problems because of your weight?
-Have you tried diet and exercise but haven't been able to achieve significant weight loss?
-If you answered yes to these questions, then a prescription weight-loss drug might be an option for you.
+Are you an adult who has serious health problems because of your weight?
+Have you tried diet and exercise but haven't been able to lose enough weight?
+If you answered yes to these questions, a prescription weight-loss drug may be a choice for you.

-You should know, however, that prescription weight-loss drugs are used in addition to — not instead of — diet and exercise.
+Just know that you need to use prescription weight-loss drugs in addition to — not instead of — a healthy diet and exercise.

-Your doctor may consider weight-loss drugs for you if you haven't been able to lose weight through diet and exercise and you meet one of the following:
+Your health care provider may suggest a weight-loss drug for you in some cases.
+These include if you haven't been able to lose weight through diet and exercise and your:

-- Your BMI is greater than 27 and you have a serious medical problem related to obesity, such as diabetes or high blood pressure.
+- BMI is greater than 27.
+You also have a serious medical problem linked to obesity, such as diabetes or high blood pressure.